Clindamycin

 RESISTANCE

-• Cross-resistance with macrolides and streptogramins can occur which is often referred to as phenotype MLSB.
-The erm gene (ermA or ermC) encodes methylation of the 23S rRNA binding site that is shared among the 3 drug classes.
-This resistance maybe inducible or constituitive.
-When is inducible, organism (most commonly S. aureus) is going to be resistant to macrolides but susceptible to clindamycin in vitro.
+• This resistance may be inducible or constitutive.
+When inducible, the organism (most commonly S. aureus) will be resistant to macrolides but susceptible to clindamycin in vitro.
 Treatment with clindamycin can lead to treatment failures.
-However, this can be avoided by confirming susceptibilities in the laboratory using "D-zone test"[6].
+However, this can be avoided by confirming susceptibilities in the laboratory using the "D-zone test."

 • Increasing resistance to group B Streptococcus has been reported in recent years: 33-38% in patients undergoing prenatal screening.